 It’s important to remember that we need to consider EACH disease separately as not all diseases and vaccinations work the same way.

-For example antibodies against Feline Herpes Virus (FHV) or Feline Leukemia Virus (FeLV), don’t correlate well with protection against infection.
-It would therefore be unwise to use titre testing to measure immunity.
+Antibodies against Feline Herpes Virus (FHV) or Feline Leukemia Virus (FeLV), don’t correlate well with protection against infection.
+It would therefore be unwise to use titre testing to measure immunity against these diseases.

 How To Interpret Titre Tests

 A frustrating part of titre testing is that sometimes a negative is not really a negative.

 It can be hard to get your head around and it means you have to look at the WHOLE animal as an individual.

 In an older dog that has been vaccinated in the past a positive titre test means your dog is adequately protected.

 A negative titre test doesn’t mean it is necessarily lacking protection, it may mean there are no circulating antibodies, BUT cell-mediated immunity could be present.